xiaomingfu2013/DelaySSAToolkit.jl/docs/src/tutorials/delay_degradation.md

 jumpsys = convert(JumpSystem, rn, combinatoric_ratelaws = false)
 ```

 We refer to [this example](tutorials.md) for more details about the construction of a reaction network.
-Then we initialise the problem by setting
+Then we initialize the problem by setting

 ```julia
 u0 = [0, 0]